bet4a/d3wiki/Geo-Projections.md

 ## Standard Projection

 Most projections provided by D3 are instances of [d3.geo.projection](#wiki-d3_geo_projection).
-These projections provide a number of convenient methods for configuring the projection, such as rotating the globe, and scaling or transforming the canvas.
+These projections expose a number of methods for configuring the projection, such as rotating the globe, and scaling or transforming the canvas.

 <a name="d3_geo_projection" href="#wiki-d3_geo_projection">#</a> d3.geo.<b>projection</b>(<i>raw</i>)